BrantaOps/.github/profile/README.md

 # Send

-Display recipient name + logo for your users, without compromising privacy.
+Display recipient name and logo for your users, without compromising privacy.

 List your wallet on the [Network Page](https://www.branta.pro/network) by opening a  [PR](https://github.com/BrantaOps/branta-network).

 # Recieve

+Let your customers know exactly where their money is going, before hitting "send".
 Signup at: https://guardrail.branta.pro/session/new

 # SDK